-Nick Hodges is a senior consultant, working across CEPA’s finance and regulation & competition practices.
+Nick Hodges is a managing consultant, working across CEPA’s finance and regulation & competition practices.
 He has worked across a number of sectors in including infrastructure, energy, water, transport, telecoms and financial services.
 He has extensive experience of working for clients in both public and private sectors on the review and design of regulatory frameworks, the cost of capital, incentive design, modelling and competition assessments.

 Nick works in CEPA’s London office, he has however also worked from our office in Australia and has worked on a secondment basis at the New Zealand Commerce Commission.
 He has worked on projects across Europe, Oceania, Asia, Africa and South America.